conscribtor/docker-traefik-letsencrypt/README.md

 When using `docker-compose.prod.yml`, credentials for the [_Traefik Dashboard_](https://doc.traefik.io/traefik/operations/dashboard/) must be set explicitly.
 The `traefik` service is configured with the [_DigestAuth_](https://doc.traefik.io/traefik/middlewares/http/digestauth/) middleware for authentification.
-The digest token can be generated using [_htdigest_](https://httpd.apache.org/docs/2.4/programs/htdigest.html) and must be passed to `docker-compose` via the `DASHBOARD_DIGESTAUTH_TOKEN` environment variable:
+The digest token can be generated using [_htdigest_](https://httpd.apache.org/docs/2.4/programs/htdigest.html), using the realm `traefik` and must be passed to `docker-compose` via the
+`DASHBOARD_DIGESTAUTH_TOKEN` environment variable:

 ```bash